 Custodial credit risk is the risk that in the event of a bank failure, the City's deposits may not be returned.
 All of these accounts are insured by the FDIC up to \$250,000 per institution.
 In addition, all City monies are deposited with member banks of the Security for Alabama Funds Enhancement Program (SAFE).
 The SAFE program eliminates the need for individually collateralized deposits for balances in excess of the FDIC coverage.
+The City monitors the maturity structure of any investments on a regular basis as a means of limiting its exposure to fair value losses arising from interest rate volatility, however, does not maintain a specific policy related to interest rate risk as part of its investment policy.

-Notes to Financial Statements (continued) For the Year Ended June 30, 2018
+Notes to Financial Statements (continued) For the Year Ended June 30, 2019